-General and administrative expenses were \$15.2 million and \$1.2 million for the first three months of 2022 and 2021, respectively.
-The increase of \$14.0 million was primarily due to increases of \$6.2 million of amortization related to our intangible asset for the Hertford transaction and the acquisition of digital mining machines, \$5.8 million primarily related to professional services associated with our expansion into the digital mining industry, \$1.7 million of costs related to the our proposed merger transaction with Gryphon which was subsequently terminated on April 4, 2022, \$0.1 million of costs for public relations, and \$0.1 million of share-based compensation expense.
+General and administrative expenses were \$16.8 million and \$4.3 million for the first six months of 2022 and 2021, respectively.
+The increase of \$12.5 million was primarily due to increases of \$7.2 million in share-based compensation primarily related to awards granted to a former executive and certain current executives, \$4.8 million primarily related to professional services associated with our expansion into the digital mining industry, \$1.4 million of costs primarily related to the our transaction with Gryphon which was terminated on April 4, 2022, \$0.6 million in employee and related expenses primarily associated with a higher average headcount, \$0.4 million for an executive bonus, and \$0.2 million of additional costs related to our director and officers' insurance.
+These increases were offset by decreases of \$1.6 million for a change in fair value of crypto asset payable, \$0.4 million for public relations, and \$0.2 million in director fees expense.